maxdug/maxdug.github.io/writing/community.md

 ---
 layout: document
-title: Money & Stuff
+title: Community
-description: Prioritized buying roadmap of stuff I want to purchase as I embrace a no-spend lifestyle, focusing on what truly enhances my life while avoiding unnecessary expenses.
+description: My thoughts on how to interat with my local community.
 section: none
 class: none
 ---

-# Community

 I fundamentaly believe one of the core purposes of living is to interact with and help those around you.
 My local community is Astoria - a neighborhood in Queens, New York City.